Reimagining

 the Lowndes Hotel

-Welcome to the Public Consultation website on proposals to regenerate The Lowndes Hotel, 21 Lowndes Street.
+Welcome to the Public Consultation website on revised proposals to regenerate The Lowndes Hotel, 21 Lowndes Street.

 Proposed building exterior viewed from Harriet Walk.